 When a stream of light entering a gemstone is equal to the stream coming out of the other end without significant scattering, the stone is said to be fully transparent.
 A stone with fewer inclusions may have the same transparency as the one having the same clarity but more flaws.
 Likewise, two blue sapphires may not have any inclusions and yet may vary in transparency.

 Transparency is also dependent on the precipitation of blue color.
 A light shade of blue may be more condensed in a stone as compared to a dark shade with less color density.
 The opposite of transparency is opacity and a sapphire will eventually look opaque if the color density becomes too high irrespective of its shade.
-Such stones are valued extremely modestly.
+Such stones have extremely modest value.
 So, when you buy a blue sapphire, give enough thought to this aspect.

 Cuts and Shapes

 The next consideration in our blue sapphire buying guide is the cuts and shapes of the gemstone.
 Quite often cuts and shapes are confused for one.
 Let’s say you are looking for a round blue sapphire.
 If from above you look at a cabochon cut stone and a brilliant cut stone, both will appear round but the difference lies in their cuts or facets.
 A cabochon usually has no facet except the flat bottom whereas a brilliant cut has 58 facets.
-Similarly, many other combinations of cuts & shapes can be found.
+Similarly, there are many other combinations of cuts & shapes.

-In order to achieve maximum sparkle, a stone needs to be faceted in precise geometrical fashion.
+In order to achieve maximum sparkle, a stone needs to be faceted with geometrical precision.
 The perfection of craftsmanship in achieving those angles significantly increases the time and effort involved thereby increasing the price of the stone.
 Achieving the perfectly faceted surface also leads to compromising the material of the stone thereby leading to a rise in price per carat.

 Symmetry

 One way is to look at the stone carefully under magnification to see whether the width of the girdle is uniform and pavilion facets (the bottom facets) meet at the right point leaving no culet.
-Another way is to look at the stone measurements & data related to crown (the top part), girdle (the middle part) and pavilion (the bottom part).
+Another way is to look at the stone measurements.
+It refers to the data related to crown (the top part), girdle (the middle part) and pavilion (the bottom part).

 Carat Weight & Size